clementmaxwell/EcoPyCSim/README.md

 ### Prerequisites
 Ensure that you have Python 3.8+ installed.
 It's recommended to run this project in a virtual environment to avoid conflicts with other packages.
+Note: Avoid using Python 3.12.0 or newer, as there is a known bug in the dependencies with this project.

 ### Setup Instructions